dave2/dave2.github.io/content/post/hexagon-update-2022-10-25/index.md

 Thankfully, compared to the threading stuff, that's easy to deal with.
 Don't use JSON for save games.

+(Aside: Not that binary is free of any quirks either.
+The binary store/load functions have `.store_string()` which most definitely does not "store" a string like every other function with "store" in the name.
+There is no `.get_string()` to match it, while every other "store" function has a matching "get".)

 ## Next up

 Because I can't leave well enough alone, I'm exploring a different